SamHulme1/Art-By-Jamie/README.md

 ### Navbar
 ![navbar-feature](assets/img/readme-images/navbar-feature.png)
-- The navbar includes the logo for Art By Jamie and menus for each different page across all pages.
+- The navbar includes the logo for Art By Jamie and menus for each different page across all pages
-- The logo includes a link back to the home page.
+- The logo includes a link back to the home page
-- The links for the different pages all have a class of active when on the appropriate page, making it easy for the user to see which page they're on.
+- The links for the different pages all have a class of active when on the appropriate page, making it easy for the user to see which page they're on
-- The links have a hover effect so that the user can see the feedback for which link they are about to click on.
+- The links have a hover effect so that the user can see the feedback for which link they are about to click on
-- The navbar remains fixed to the top across all devices making it easy for the user to navigate around the site.
+- The navbar remains fixed to the top across all devices making it easy for the user to navigate around the site
 - Is resposive accross all devices

 ### To the top button
 ![to-the-top-feature](assets/img/readme-images/to-the-top-feature.png)
-- The to the top button acts as a way for the user to get back to the top of the screen on each page.
+- The to the top button acts as a way for the user to get back to the top of the screen on each page
-- It includes a link to each page so that the user can just click the button instead of spending large periods of time scrolling.
+- It includes a link to each page so that the user can just click the button instead of spending large periods of time scrolling
 - Is resposive accross all devices

 ### Hero image
 ![hero-image-feature](assets/img/readme-images/hero-image-feature.png)
-- The hero image on the index.html page is a picture of one of Jamie's paintings.
-The images act to grab the user's attention and display to them what Art By Jamie is all about.
-This helps to trigger an emotional response from the user.
+- The hero image on the index.html page is a picture of one of Jamie's paintings, the images act to grab the user's attention and display to them what Art By Jamie is all about, This helps to trigger an emotional response from the user
-- The image sets the style for each page that follows e.g colours and fonts used on the site which work well with this image furthering the emotional response from the user.
+- The image sets the style for each page that follows e.g colours and fonts used on the site which work well with this image furthering the emotional response from the user
 - Is resposive accross all devices

 ### About Jamie's image
 ![about-image-feature](assets/img/readme-images/about-image-feature.png)
-- The image is a photograph of Jamie's painting.
-I used this image as a literal visual representation of Jamie painting the picture of what they're all about to the user.
+- The image is a photograph of Jamie's painting, I used this image as a literal visual representation of Jamie painting the picture of what they're all about to the user
 - Is resposive accross all devices

 ### Breakout image
 ![break-out-image-feature](assets/img/readme-images/breakout-img-feature.png)
-- The break-out images at the bottom of each page act as a way of dividing written and visual information without drawing too much attention away from the page's content.
+- The break-out images at the bottom of each page act as a way of dividing written and visual information without drawing too much attention away from the page's content
 - Is resposive accross all devices

 ### Callout
 ![callout-feature](assets/img/readme-images/callout-feature.png)
-- The callout acts as a way of giving users an easier way to go straight to contacting Jamie.
+- The callout acts as a way of giving users an easier way to go straight to contacting Jamie
 - Is resposive accross all devices

 ### About information
 ![about-home-feature](assets/img/readme-images/about-info-home-feature.png)
 ![about-info-about-feature](assets/img/readme-images/about-info-about-feature.png)
-- The about information gives the users of the site all the relevant information that they need to know about Jamie.
+- The about information gives the users of the site all the relevant information that they need to know about Jamie
-- They help to again trigger an emotional response from the viewer.
-They are placed on separate pages in a way that makes the user want to read more about Jamie after seeing the first about information on the home page.
+- They help to again trigger an emotional response from the viewer, they are placed on separate pages in a way that makes the user want to read more about Jamie after seeing the first about information on the home page
 - Is resposive accross all devices

 ### Interactive gallery
 ![gallery-feature](assets/img/readme-images/gallery-feature.png)
 - The gallery features all of Jamie's best artwork
 - The gallery is responsive across all devices
-- The gallery uses a hover effect to break up written and visual information so that the user can interact with the images to find the appropriate information instead of being overloaded.
+- The gallery uses a hover effect to break up written and visual information so that the user can interact with the images to find the appropriate information instead of being overloaded
 - Provides alternative in-depth descriptions for visually impaired users to increase accessibility

 ### Video